vsujan/Auth/API-DOC.md

     			{
 				    "error": {
 				        "code": 404,
-				        "message": "Refresh token does not exists."
+				        "message": "Refresh token does not exists"
 				    }
 				}
 				```